Special-Rocket-Agents/ChungOSX/files/scripts/readme.txt

+One major thing, raw_scripts was renamed to scripts to keep shit cleaner.
+I don't wanna use underscores in folder names.

 How does it work?

 Put your lua scripts in this folder and the operating system will detect and execute it